GreenGrowth CPAs is a Cannabis CPA Firm Built for Licensed Cannabis Operators.

 Multi-State Cannabis Tax Compliance

-Multi-state tax reconciliation, intercompany structuring, and consolidated reporting for operators active across California, New York, Michigan, Florida, Illinois, and other state markets.
+Multi-state tax reconciliation, intercompany structuring, and consolidated reporting for operators active across California, New York, Florida, Illinois, Ohio, and other state markets.

 Cannabis License Application Support